APR 19, 2023

 Submit an Abstract to Present an Instruction Course for the AAOE Program at the Academy Annual Meeting

 Interested in sharing your practice management knowledge with colleagues?
-The AAOE annual meeting program is outstanding because members like you share their hard-earned expertise, pearls and tips by presenting instruction courses on a variety of topics that speak to the most current practice management challenges.
+The AAOE® annual meeting program is outstanding because members like you share their hard-earned expertise, pearls and tips by presenting instruction courses on a variety of topics that speak to the most current practice management challenges.

-Submission for one-hour instruction course abstracts opens annually the second Thursday in December and closes the second Tuesday in January.
+The submission period for one-hour instruction course abstracts opens annually the second Thursday in December and closes the second Tuesday in January.

 Tips on Course Content and Approach